Bin packing problem: Small number of different sizes

 A special case of bin packing is when there is a small number d of different item sizes.
 There can be many different items of each size.
 This case is also called high-multiplicity bin packing, and It admits more efficient algorithms than the general problem.

 Bin-packing with fragmentation

 Bin-packing with fragmentation or fragmentable object bin-packing is a variant of the bin packing problem in which it is allowed to break items into parts and put each part separately on a different bin.
-Breaking items into parts may allow for improving the overall performance, for example, minimizing the number of total bin.
+Breaking items into parts may allow for improving the overall performance, for example, minimizing the number of total bins.
 Moreover, the computational problem of finding an optimal schedule may become easier, as some of the optimization variables become continuous.
 On the other hand, breaking items apart might be costly.
-The problem was first introduced by Mandal, Chakrabary and Ghose.
+The problem was first introduced by Mandal, Chakrabarti and Ghose.